-Launched in 2016, the contest will henceforth be re-named in honor of Diana Atwood Johnson, who recently stepped down as the Chair of Connecticut's State Natural Heritage, Open Space and Watershed Land Acquisition Review Board, having served in that position for 19 years.
+Launched in 2016, the contest was re-named in 2017 in honor of Diana Atwood Johnson, who stepped down as the Chair of Connecticut's State Natural Heritage, Open Space and Watershed Land Acquisition Review Board, after having served in that position for 19 years.
 (Read more about Diana below)

 (Photos courtesy of Diana Atwood Johnson)

 The contest is intended to provide a venue for amateur photographers to celebrate the OSWA program, display their work, and provide CLCC and DEEP with new materials for our publications and communications.
 You are invited to submit up to three digital high resolution photos for consideration (1280 x 960 pixels minimum).

 Find DEEP and CLCC Authorization and Release Forms here or download below.
 Signed and dated forms must be included with your submission.

 - Photos must feature a property from the Open Space and Watershed Land Acquisition (OSWA) Grant Program.
 See the full list of OSWA properties by towns.

 - All images must be 1280 x 960 pixels minimum (typically more than 2 MB), in a .tiff, .jpg, or .png format accompanied by the photographer’s name and address, date (approximate) the photo was taken, how the photographer would like to be credited if photos are shown publicly, and description of the photograph (location and any story about the photo).